madeindjs/music-metadata-search/README.md

 Options:
-  -V, --version                    output the version number -g, --genre [genre]              Genre of the track`LIKE` operator
+  -V, --version                    output the version number -q, --query [genre]              Search the term everywhere (in album, artist, title, genre) -w, --where [where]              SQL WHERE expression
+                                   You can filters on columns: album, artist, title, genre, year, mtime
-                                   It's an alias of: `--where 'genre LIKE "%Electro%"'` -a, --artist [artist]            Artist of the track`LIKE` operator
+                                   Example: `genre LIKE "%Rock%"` -g, --genre [genre]              Genre of the track`LIKE` operator It's an alias of: `--where 'genre LIKE "%Electro%"'` -a, --artist [artist]            Artist of the track`LIKE` operator